-- 4.7 Chief Officers have a specific responsibility to publicise the anti-fraud and corruption policy to all officers and to ensure that they are aware of their responsibilities as outlined in this policy and of sanctions that can be levied. - 4.8 Managers are responsible for actively dealing with suspected cases of fraud in a reasonable timeframe. - 4.9 Responsibility for maintaining effective systems, procedures and controls to prevent fraud and corruption rests with Chief Officers and their managers responsible for relevant systems or particular areas of service.
+- 5.7 Chief Officers have a specific responsibility to publicise the Anti-Fraud and Corruption policy to all officers and to ensure that they are aware of their responsibilities as outlined in this policy and of sanctions that can be levied. - 5.8 Managers are responsible for actively dealing with suspected cases of fraud in a reasonable timeframe. - 5.9 Responsibility for maintaining effective systems, procedures and controls to prevent fraud and corruption rests with Chief Officers and their managers responsible for relevant systems or particular areas of service. - 5.10 Management may consider the use of external consultants to investigate reports of financial or other irregularity in exceptional circumstances.
+Liaison with Internal Audit is required to ensure that support is offered during this process and that the Authorities Internal Audit is aware of any fraud/corruption or control failures.